What Is a Range Hood, and Why Do I Need One?

 Have you ever had to clean a kitchen that’s used on a regular basis?
 Then you know just how much of a hassle it is to get rid of that sticky film that covers all the cabinets and countertops, especially next to the cooking area.
 One of the benefits of a range hood is that it filters out the airborne grease before it has a chance to settle everywhere and cause major headaches at cleanup time.
 Instead of spending hours on scrubbing kitchen surfaces (usually with cleaning chemicals involved as well), it’s much easier to hit the power button on the range hood and stop the flying grease in its tracks.

 Having an effective way to remove odors also allows greater freedom to experiment with various cuisines.
-All the things you’ve wanted to try making, but weren’t sure about due to the possibility of the entire house smelling like dinner for days afterwards?
+Consider all the things you’ve wanted to try making but weren’t sure about due to the possibility of the entire house smelling like dinner for days afterwards.
 Once you have a range hood, there’s no need to worry any longer.
-Fish, spices, exotic vegetables and sauces are back “on the table” once the cooking odors are eliminated.
+Fish, spices, exotic vegetables, and sauces are back “on the table” once the cooking odors are eliminated.

 Of course, the health benefits of kitchen ventilation cannot be overlooked.
-By eliminating the excess moisture and airborne grease, as well as preventing the formation of the sticky film that attracts mold and bacteria, and encouraging the inflow of fresh outside air, a properly installed and ducted range hood can vastly improve the air quality—not only in the kitchen but throughout the house.
+By eliminating the excess moisture and airborne grease, preventing the formation of the sticky film that attracts mold and bacteria, and encouraging the inflow of fresh outside air, a properly installed and ducted range hood can vastly improve the air quality—not only in the kitchen but throughout the house.
 This is especially important for anyone with allergies and breathing problems, but everyone can enjoy the benefits of a range hood.
 After all, who doesn’t like fresh air?

-Island-mount (or “ceiling-mount”) range hoods, as their name implies, are attached to the ceiling.
+As their name implies, these are attached to the ceiling.
 If your cooktop/range is going to be on a center island or peninsula, this is the type of range hood that will be required to ventilate it.
-If that sounds like a lot of additional work, you’re right - it usually takes a contractor to install an overhead range hood, but it’s well worth it for the ventilation benefits it will provide.
+If that sounds like a lot of additional work, you’re right.
+It usually takes a contractor to install an overhead range hood, but it’s well worth it for the ventilation benefits it will provide.

-Wall-mount (also called “chimney style”) are installed on the wall directly above the range.
+These are installed on the wall directly above the range.
 Note that this requires a clearance between the cabinets as well as some empty wall space above the range, typically eliminating the possibility of having an over-the-range microwave or upper cabinet.
-However, the advantage is that a full-size range hood will provide much more ventilation power than an “undercabinet” hood or a combination rangehood/microwave.
+However, the advantage is that a full-size range hood will provide much more ventilation power than an undercabinet hood or a combination rangehood/microwave.

-Undercabinet range hoods, as well as microwave/rangehood (so-called “microhood”) combinations do provide an inexpensive alternative, but as the old saying goes, “you get what you pay for”.
-Their small size severely limits the power of the fan/blower, making their performance far less impressive than the suction power of a full-size overhead range hood.
+These combinations do provide an inexpensive alternative, but as the old saying goes, “you get what you pay for."
+Their smaller size severely limits the power of the fan/blower, making their performance far less impressive than the suction power of a full-size overhead range hood.